dimitryzub/Randomly/README.md

-# Randomit
+# Randomit 🎲

 A Python library to generate random things.

 ___
 Currently, `randomit` can generate a [random word(s)](#randomize-words) based on a given [theme](#look-for-available-built-in-themes), as well as [load your words files](#load-and-pass-your-files-with-words) to randomize them.

-To see what's coming, see [open projects](https://github.com/dimitryzub/randomit/projects).
+To see what's coming next, see [open projects](https://github.com/dimitryzub/randomit/projects).

-## Usage
+## 🕹️Usage

 > *Words will always be different on each execution no matter what arguments being passed.*